River Alre: Name and Etymology

 The river's name is an example of a so-called back-formation whereby a given name is based on another place-name, typically via a false or ungrounded theory or misunderstanding of the name's meaning.
 In this case the river was named by the local population after the fact that it ran through New Alresford assuming that the name Alresford meant the ford on the river Alre / Arle.
-In reality Alresford derives from the Old English alor (alder tree) and means Ford at the Alder Tree.
+In reality Alresford derives from the Old English alor (alder tree) and means "Ford at the Alder Tree".
 This theory is supported by the fact that the Alre river name is recorded relatively late- first appearing indirectly as Alsford ryver in 1540 and then as Arre and Arle in 1586.

 Further evidence for the Alre's name being an invention due to its location near New Alresford is the fact that Old Alresford (the older of the two settlements and the original Alresford) does not sit on the Alre.
 Rather it is situated on the banks of an unnamed tributary stream of the Alre and not the larger river to its south.
 This clearly supports the fact that the name was invented later after New Alresford was founded after the 12th Century.
 It can therefore not be the original name of the river after which the settlement was named.

 The Alre's relatively late mention is explained via the fact that until the Late Middle Ages the River Alre was considered to be the headwater of the Itchen.
 This can be seen in the several Anglo-Saxon charter boundaries which refer to the Alre as the Itchen.
 In fact the two rivers distinctions haven't always been clear with the Itchen itself at one point being referred to as the River Alre.
 In a record from 1447 Denewater is mentioned as the name for the river which runs through Alresford.
 It has been suggested that this name was the pre-16th Century name for the Alre and is in reference to the source of the river in Ropley Dean a hamlet of Ropley East of Alresford.
 In fact the valley which Ropley Dean is situated within still occasionally bears a small stream.
+However, 'dene' is common place-name element meaning valley, deriving from Old English 'denu' and may be unrelated to Ropley, or may even refer to "The Dean", an area of settlement in New Alresford near the Arle.

 Another theory, which claims far less evidence is that the river took its name from the same alder tree as Alresford as it was supposedly a prominent alder tree.

 The alternative spelling of the river's name Arle is as old as its first mention and in reality there is no correct spelling as even into the 20th Century it was recorded both ways.